Estimated reading time: 5 minutes

 It may seem obvious to insure your home based on how much you bought it for or could sell it for today.
 But experts say you should focus on how much it would cost to reconstruct your home and replace your belongings.
 This could be key because your home’s value could go down while construction costs go up.
 To estimate a value, experts also say to deduct your home’s land value from the overall property value.
 Otherwise, you could be over-insured and pay a higher premium than you need.
 Talk to your insurance agent about land coverage and best policy limits.

-If the resulting premium is a concern, the Insurance Information Institute (III) recommends raising your deductible.
+If the resulting premium is a concern, the Insurance Information Institute (Triple-I) recommends raising your deductible.
 They note that increasing a deductible from $500 to $1,000 “could save you up to 25% on your premium payments.”

 2. Think about buying flood insurance

 Purchasing flood insurance can play a central role in avoiding being underinsured.
 Floods are the most common natural disaster, but flooding generally isn’t covered by standard homeowners insurance policies.
 Many homeowners also underestimate their flood risk.
 According to Floodsmart.gov, 40% of the National Flood Insurance Program’s claims from 2014–2018 were policyholders who lived outside of high-risk flood areas.
-They add that just an inch of flood water can amount to $25,000 in damage.
+They add that just an inch of flood water can amount to over $25,000 in damage.

 If you don’t live in a high-risk area or floodplain, keep in mind you may need flood insurance for a variety of reasons.
 Disasters such as hurricanes can cause flooding that may not be covered by your policy, as well as melted snow and drainage problems.
 In short, FloodSmart.gov cautions, “no home is completely safe from potential flooding.”